ABOUT

 Alnylam Assist™ Logo

-Alnylam Assist™ provides support services for your patients throughout their treatment with OXLUMO.
+Alnylam Assist® provides support services for patients throughout their treatment with OXLUMO.

-Alnylam Assist™ includes patient services in key areas, including understanding insurance benefits and financial assistance options, helping ensure access to therapy, and providing PH1 disease education.
+Alnylam Assist® includes patient services in 4 key areas, including understanding insurance benefits and financial assistance options for eligible patients,* helping ensure access to therapy, and providing PH1 disease education.

 Let's Get Started